Leixlip

-As of 2016, the population of the town was 15,504.
-It is the fourth largest town in Kildare, and the 29th largest in Ireland.
+As of 2022, the population of the town was 16,773.
+It is the fifth largest town in Kildare, and the 30th largest in Ireland.

 Name

 The placename comes from the Old Norse lax hlaup (Younger Futhark: ᛚᛅᚼᛋ ᚼᛚᛅᚢᛒ; [laks l̥ɔup]) which means "salmon leap".
 The name in the Irish language (Léim an Bhradáin) is a direct translation of this, and was first adopted in the 1890s.
 In Latin, it is Saltus salmonis, from which comes the names of the baronies of North Salt and South Salt.

 History

 Leixlip was a possible site of the Battle of Confey, in which the Viking King Sigtrygg Caech of Dublin defeated the Irish King of Leinster around the year 917.
 The first settlement at Leixlip was an outpost of Early Scandinavian Dublin, built at the furthest point where longships could be rowed up the Liffey.
 Its status as an outpost of Dublin continued for centuries, marking a border of The Pale.

 The town was home to Arthur Guinness's first brewery in 1756, where he brewed ales until he moved on to St. James's Gate Brewery, Dublin in 1759.

 The first history of the town was published in 2005.